yangxue0827/STAR-MMRotate/README.md

 ## 🛠️ Usage

-For instructions on installation, pretrained models, training and evaluation, please refer to [mmrotate](README_en.md).
+For instructions on installation, pretrained models, training and evaluation, please refer to [MMRotate 0.3.4](README_en.md).

 ## 🚀 Released Models